Domestic Violence Lawyer in Las Vegas

 Defendants convicted of domestic violence charges face a more arduous process.
 If convicted of a misdemeanor offense, you must wait seven years after the case is closed to start the record sealing process.
 If you’re convicted of a felony, you must wait at least ten years to be eligible to seal your records.

 Requests for record seals are left up to a judge’s discretion.
 While rare, they can deny your request or require you to wait longer than the suggested time before you’re eligible.
+To learn more about record sealing, click here.

-Charged With Domestic Violence in Las Vegas?
+Charged With Domestic Violence In Las Vegas?
 Contact Us Today

 If you’ve been charged with domestic violence, representing yourself or being underrepresented can be catastrophic.
 Don’t risk your future when you don’t have to.